 SecuritySolutionsWatch.com Interviews John Mears, Senior Fellow at Lockheed Martin, Regarding IDHaystack™ Which Uses ImageWare’s Biometric Engine®

-SecuritySolutionsWatch.com: We read with great interest the recent announcement regarding ImageWare Systems (OTCQB: IWSY) under which ImageWare will integrate its patented Biometric Engine® into the Lockheed Martin (NYSE: LMT) IDHaystack™ Identity as a Service (IDaaS) Platform.
+SecuritySolutionsWatch.com: We read with great interest the recent announcement regarding ImageWare Systems (OTCQB: IWSY) under which ImageWare will integrate its patented IWS Biometric Engine® into the Lockheed Martin (NYSE: LMT) IDHaystack™ Identity as a Service (IDaaS) Platform.
 Please tell us more about this collaboration and why ImageWare?

 John Mears: In short, Imageware had commercially developed some key components of our vision for IDHaystack™, and had already integrated with many of the top biometric algorithm providers.
 By licensing from Imageware, we could make progress more quickly and save our precious research and development money for components that incorporate discriminating Lockheed Martin technology.
 Since there was little overlap between the components Imageware could provide and the markets they address versus what we could provide and address, it seemed like a good point of departure for a collaboration.

 SecuritySolutionsWatch.com: What is your perspective John on some of the major applications for IDHaystack™…are Border Security, Immigration and Mobility in the mix here?